 Dr Caitlin Gormley

-Caitlin is also on the editorial team for Criminology & Criminal Justice.
+Caitlin is also the editorial officer for Criminology & Criminal Justice.

 Gormley, C., McBride, M., Armstrong, S. and Atkinson, C. (2015) Hate Crime in Scotland – Scoping Study.
 SCCJR Briefing paper.